-The most extensive of CPT’s development programs, Catapult is intended to move projects from early to mid-development phase to being “production-ready.”
-Each process is customized to the work.
+The most extensive of CPT’s development programs, Catapult is intended to move projects that are outside the mainstream and align with CPT’s aesthetic from early to mid-development phase to being “production-ready.”
+Each process is customized and unique to the artist’s to the work.
 Projects may receive a series of readings, significant rehearsal time, and workshop productions.

 Playwright/Creators of Catapult projects will receive the Nord Family Foundation Fellowship and, while developing their work, will play an active role in the life of the theatre.